Getting Started

 Compile and run:

-seen build hello.seen -o hello
+seen compile hello.seen hello

 ./hello